• Skip to primary navigation

 • Contact Science Sparks

-Home » Science Experiments for Kids » Chemistry » Moving wire though ice
+Home » Science Experiments for Kids » Chemistry » Move a wire through ice – ice cutting experiment

-Today we are going to try a cool science trick where you can make wire move through ice.
-Ice usually needs to be warmed up to melt, but you can also make it melt by adding pressure to it.
+Today, we are going to try a cool science trick where a wire cuts through an ice cube.
+Ice usually needs to be warmed up to melt, but you can also make ice melt by adding pressure to it.
+We do this by adding weights to a thin wire placed over the ice cube.

 You’ll need: